Self-service rate editing

 One tab of the BRT with 52 (!!) columns

-Additionally, the current process leaves owners feeling less control over their business.
+The current process leaves owners feeling less control over their business.
 With Honor, owners can only adjust twice a year, in tandem with service rate changes.
-They feel pressured to make changes to keep their business afloat and feel like they’re nickel-and-diming their clients and hurting families who are already going through a stressful time.
+They feel pressured to make changes to keep their business afloat.
 Owners are already feeling uneasy about other aspects of the platform and may decide to leave Honor all together if this does not change.

 Success metrics